 Ensure you have a printed copy of the insurance papers and rental agreement/proof of ownership handy.
 Old school I know, but trust me, it is required!

 We made the mistake of only having a soft copy of our insurance papers available on our mobile phone.
-On crossing the border from Montenegro to Bosnia, we had to deal with a very irate Bosnian border officer who insisted, persistently, that only a paper copy would do.
-We were in the middle of nowhere.
-We were forced to purchase additional insurance at the border.
+On crossing the border from Montenegro to Bosnia, we had to deal with a very irate Bosnian border officer who insisted that only a paper copy would do.
+We were in the middle of nowhere and were forced to purchase additional van insurance at the border.
 Let’s just say it wasn’t a good day.

 Also take originals of everyone’s birth certificates and marriage certificate.
-You never know if and when you may need them.
-It is almost impossible to get them once you are abroad and moving regularly.
+You never know if and when you may need them and it is almost impossible to get them once you are touring Europe and moving regularly.

 Last but not least try and get off the beaten path on your tour of Europe.
 While Western Europe offers many beautiful destinations, some of our favourite places were small towns in Eastern Europe.
-These countries are also significantly cheaper.
+These countries are also significantly cheaper to travel in.

-The beauty of traveling by campervan is that you aren’t constrained by train or bus lines or hotels.
+The beauty of traveling Europe in a motorhome is that you aren’t constrained by train or bus lines or hotels.
 You can travel anywhere!
 It presents you with a great deal of freedom that you can’t achieve when traveling any other way.

 Have we missed anything?
 Leave your best tips for touring Europe in a campervan!